splunk/splunk-demo-musicdashboard/blogpost/blogpost.md

 	    </script>
 	{% endblock js %}

-All right, now let's open up http://localhost:3000/appfx/musicdashboard and take a look!
+All right, save this page and let's open up <i>http://localhost:3000/appfx/musicdashboard</i> and take a look!

-## Step 1: JQueryUI Accordions
+## Step 1: jQuery UI Accordions
 ![Accordions](step1.png)

-Awesome, so by now we've gotten our basic dashboard setup, so we know we can use the framework to make Splunk dashboards.
+Awesome, so by now we've gotten our basic dashboard set up, so we know we can use the framework to make Splunk dashboards.
 But I wouldn't be writing this post if I didn't want to show you some of the really cool features we've enabled.

 So, let's say that you've decided our dashboard looks too cluttered.
-It would, for instance, be great if we could collapse the "Top Artist Searches" and "Top Song Downloads" into one container, and place the "Top Artists Downloads" chart to the left, achieving just one row of charts.
+For instance, it would be great if we could collapse the "Top Artist Searches" and "Top Song Downloads" into one container, and place the "Top Artists Downloads" chart to the left, achieving just one row of charts.
 As a web developer, you are aware that there are many open-source UI widgets available from the web.
-A popular widget library is [JQuery UI](http://jqueryui.com/).
-On that site, in particular, an [accordion widget](http://api.jqueryui.com/accordion) is described.
-We'll choose this widget to help us out with our cluttered layout.
+A popular widget library is [jQuery UI](http://jqueryui.com/).
+We'll choose the [accordion widget](http://api.jqueryui.com/accordion) that is described on that site to help us out with our cluttered layout.

 In navigating to the documentation for the accordion widget, we see [this section](http://api.jqueryui.com/accordion/#entry-examples), describing how to integrate the widget into web pages.
 Let's use this example to modify our code a bit.

-Using the instructions on that page, let's update our layout code, starting with the CSS codeblock.
-Add this reference, which JQuery UI depends on:
+Using the instructions on that page, let's update our layout code, starting with the CSS codeblock on the musicdashboard's home.html page.
+Add this jQuery UI reference to the `{% block css %}` section:

 	<link rel="stylesheet" href="http://code.jquery.com/ui/1.10.0/themes/base/jquery-ui.css">